 It also helps that the voice acting is pretty much perfect.
 Your main character speaks with the most stereotypical posh English accent and mannerisms imaginable, making all of his actions even funnier.
 The game doesn’t feature that many songs in its soundtrack, but the few included are amazing.
 And yes, “God Save the Queen” (the anthem, not the Sex Pistols song) is here, of course.
 Duh.

 The game’s visuals are very charismatic.
 They are also quite fluid and glitch-free.
 Normally, saying a game is glitch-free visual-wise shouldn’t even be mentioned in a review, but given the fact Telltale dominates the point-and-click market with its games running on a very glitchy engine, it’s always nice to remember there are less buggy options out there in the market.
 Despite all of this, the game doesn’t have groundbreaking visuals.
 They are nice and charismatic, but they don’t look any different from a regular PS3 or Xbox 360 game.

 The controls are also just okay at best.
 Bear in mind that porting the control scheme of a point-and-click to a controller is already a commendable feature, and kudos to the developers for doing such job.
 Of course, the controls and menu handling will feel very weird at first, but you’ll get used to it after a while.

 To sum it up, Her Majesty’s Spiffing was a very short but hilarious gaming experience.
-While not thinking that 18 dollars (the current asking price) is a fair price for such a brief adventure, I completely recommend buying it when its price falls.
+While not thinking that $18 is a fair price for such a brief adventure, I completely recommend buying it when its price falls.
 It’s a very unique game out there, and as British as watching a Top Gear rerun on Dave while eating roast on a Sunday afternoon.